anishLearnsToCode/lemmatization/README.md

 ## Introduction

 ## Implementation
-The following Helper classes have been used to create the setemmed output, lemmatize and Tokenize the output.
+The following Helper classes have been used to create the stemmed output, lemmatize and Tokenize the output.

 - [PorterStemmer](src/PorterStemmer.py)